SteGriff/sg-upblog/posts/azure-powershell-quick-start.md

 	$subs = Get-AzureRmSubscription
 	$subs | Where Name -like '*MPN*'

+**N.b.** The returned fields from this command vary in name in different versions of Azure PowerShell tools.
+If you just installed them, you will be up to date with a version >4.x.
+But if your version is around 2.x, the `Name` field will be called `SubscriptionName`.

-This would find a subscription where the name contains 'MPN'. **Beware** that the `-Contains` operator in PowerShell is for Array contents, not String contents.
+This would find a subscription where the name contains 'MPN'. **Beware** that the `-Contains` operator in PowerShell is for Array contents, not String contents, so we want `-Like`.

 `Where` is an alias of `Where-Object`, and the comparison syntax above is a shorter version of `{$_.Name -like 'x'}`.
 The [shorter `Where` syntax was introduced in PowerShell 3.0][whereobject].